Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Although these tasks are not supported by Selenium directly, all of them can be achieved by using common programming techniques along with language specific libraries.

-.. note:: It may be possible to perform these testing task by the addition of user extensions to Selenium-IDE but most prefer to use Selenium-RC.
+.. note:: It may be possible to perform these testing tasks by the addition of user extensions to Selenium-IDE but most prefer to use Selenium-RC.
 Using Selenium-RC is much more flexible and extensible than Selenium-IDE when it comes to complex testing problems.